 - Select the Apple menu > System Preferences > Sound > Output.

-- Once selected, shift the audio balance meter towards the center.
-If it was already in the center, you can ignore this solution.
+- Adjust the audio balance meter towards the center.

 Remember to also check other audio settings on your device like “Audio enhancements,” “position detection,” and auto-pause features, which can cause issues with your earbuds.

 Samsung Galaxy Buds might not be the most expensive earbuds on the market, but they certainly aren’t a budget pick either.
 They come with a one-year warranty, so make sure to hold onto the receipt.
 If any one-sided audio issue recurs, refer back to these troubleshooting solutions to restore the full audio experience.

 Why does one of my Samsung Galaxy Buds stop working?

 One of your Samsung Galaxy Buds may stop working due to various reasons such as battery depletion, dust or debris clogging the earbud, issues with Bluetooth connectivity, or improper audio settings.
 Always ensure your earbuds are fully charged and properly cleaned, and check your device’s Bluetooth and audio settings if you’re experiencing problems.

 How do I reset my Samsung Galaxy Buds?

 To reset your Samsung Galaxy Buds, you can either do a manual restart or a factory reset.
 For a manual restart, place your earbuds back into their charging case, close the lid, wait approximately ten seconds, and then remove them.
 They should automatically pair with your device.
 For a factory reset, navigate to the Galaxy Wearable App, select ‘Watch Setting’ and ‘Reset’ (for Buds+, Buds Pro, Buds Live, Buds2) or ‘About earbuds’ and ‘Reset earbuds’ (for Galaxy Buds).

 What should I do if my Galaxy Buds are not charging properly?